litospain/Hantek6022API/README.md

 To reduce this effect OpenHantek uses individual correction values:
 1. Offset and gain calibration are read from a calibration file `~/.config/OpenHantek/modelDSO6022.conf`
 2. If this file is not available offset and calibration will be read from eeprom.

 Step 2 uses the factory offset calibration values in eeprom.
-Out of the box only offset values are contained in eeprom, the program `calibrate.py` stores also gain calibration.
+Out of the box only offset values are contained in eeprom, the simple program `cal_zero.py` allows to update these values in case the offset has changed over time.
+Apply 0 V to both inputs (e.g. connect both probes to the GND calibration connector) and execute:

+    python examples/examples_libusb/cal_zero.py

+The more complex program `calibrate.py` measures and stores also gain calibration.
-To calibrate you have to apply a well known voltage (setpoint) and compare it with the actual value that is read by the scope.
+To calibrate gain you have to apply a well known voltage (setpoint) and compare it with the actual value that is read by the scope:
-This file can be created by hand but also automatically:

     python examples/examples_libusb/calibrate.py

 This program guides you through the process.
-You have to apply several different voltages to both inputs that are measured and compared against the expected gain settings:
+You have to apply several different voltages to both input, the program measures and compares them against the expected gain settings:

 1. Apply 0 V. The Program reads the raw channel values and calculates all offset values
 2. Apply 0.4 V. The program measures the gain for range x10